Miguelanggelo7/stack-mern-backend/README.md

 # Execute
 To execute the backend it's necessary to run nodejs with:
--npm run dev
+- npm run dev
 or
--node ./src/index.js
+- node ./src/index.js

 And MongoDB must already be running